Presumption of Death

 When an individual has been missing for seven years or more, it’s possible to apply for a Declaration of Presumed Death.
 It may also be possible to apply for this document in cases where an individual has been missing for less than seven years but there’s clear evidence to suggest that they’ve died.
 These applications are made to the High Court under the Presumption of Death Act 2013.

-Why is Declaration of Presumed Death Document Important?
+Why is a Declaration of Presumed Death document important?

 Many families find that obtaining this allows them to accept the situation and grieve in a way that they weren’t able to before.
 They may also be able to arrange a memorial service and to place a plaque or headstone.

 There are also some very practical benefits of applying for a Declaration of Presumed Death.
 This document enables the dissolution of the missing person’s marriage or civil partnership, which means that their spouse or civil partner is able to move on in legal terms.

 The granting of the Declaration of Presumed Death will also start the process of allowing a Grant of Administration to be obtained.
 This means that you will be able to deal with the estate of the missing person, either in accordance with their Will if they left one, or with the Intestacy Rules if they did not.

 If your loved one is missing, but you are not yet ready or able to make an application for a Declaration of Presumed Death, you may wish to consider applying for guardianship over their affairs.

 Dealing with legal issues can be confusing and stressful.
 We understand this, and we’re always on hand to untangle jargon and offer support.